spamhacking4/Nexperience-ZetaChain/README.md

 Embodying the principles of simplicity and ease of use, NEXperience offers a user-friendly SDK integration that empowers DApp owners to effortlessly monetize their platforms without any coding expertise.
 This seamless integration is bolstered by a scalable infrastructure designed to accommodate the ever-growing demand for ad slots and transactions, ensuring optimal efficiency and adaptability.

 At the heart of NEXperience lies our decentralized, AI-powered ad marketplace.
-Built on the robust foundation of Algorand's blockchain technology, our platform guarantees unrivalled transparency, security, and efficiency for all parties involved, including advertisers, DApp owners, and users.
+Built on the robust foundation of ZetaChain's blockchain technology, our platform guarantees unrivalled transparency, security, and efficiency for all parties involved, including advertisers, DApp owners, and users.
 This transparent, secure, and auditable ecosystem reimagines the advertising industry, creating a mutually beneficial environment for all stakeholders.

 Embark on this transformative journey with NEXperience and become a trailblazer in the next generation of advertising.
 Join us as we revolutionize the advertising landscape, crafting a brighter, more interconnected, and efficient future for advertisers, DApp owners, and users alike.
 NEXperience is where the future of advertising comes to life – don't miss out on this extraordinary opportunity to be part of the change.